 Hepatitis A is caused by the hepatitis A virus.

-The virus is most commonly spread through what is known as the ‘faecal-oral’ route.
-This is when you put something in your mouth that has been contaminated by the faeces (stools) of someone with hepatitis A.
+The virus is most commonly spread through the "faecal-oral" route.
+This is when you put something in your mouth that has been contaminated by the stools of someone with hepatitis A.

-Eating foods that have been contaminated with raw sewage such as shellfish can also lead you to become infected, as can drinking contaminated water.
+Eating foods such as shellfish contaminated by raw sewage can also lead to you becoming infected, as can drinking contaminated water.

 Less commonly, hepatitis A can be spread through: